cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ```

 <Badge type="success">After</Badge> Working with file contents before attaching
-with Cypress 10.0.
-The `null` encoding introduced in Cypress 9.0 makes working
+with `.selectFile()`.
+The `null` encoding introduced in Cypress 9.0 makes
-with binary data simpler, and is the preferred encoding for use with
+working with binary data simpler, and is the preferred encoding for use with
 `.attachFile()`.

 ```js